sdiehl/wiwinwlh/tutorial.md

 One surprising application of typeclasses is the ability to construct functions which take an arbitrary number of arguments by defining instances over function types.
-The arguments may be of arbitrary type, but the resulting collected arguments must either converted into a single type or unpacked into a sum type.
+The arguments may be of arbitrary type, but the resulting collected arguments must either be converted into a single type or unpacked into a sum type.

 ~~~~ {.haskell include="src/08-applicatives/variadic.hs"}
 ~~~~